last updated 5 February 2012

 LINK

-This extract is from Volume 11 of the Asiatic Journal and Monthly register, which was published from 1816 to early 1845 and contained the voluminous happenings of the East India Company.
+This extract is from Volume 11 of the Asiatic Journal and Monthly register, which was published from 1816 to early 1845 and contained the voluminous records of everyone in the East India Company and its armies.
 Quotes below are from later volumes, and have been restricted to highlight the relevant event.

 Sadly Helena only outlived the birth of their first child by a month, dying on 12 December 1821.